Wisembly/elephant.io/README.md

 NOTICE
 ======
-As we are not using Elephant.io anymore at Wisembly, and not having the time to maintain this library, we are looking for maintainers.
-Please look at the dedicated issue #135 !
+As this lib is not used anymore by the maintainers, the support has sadly been dropped.
+But rejoice, as a new repo is now maintained in its own organization : https://github.com/ElephantIO/elephant.io ! :)

 Installation
 ============